thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 NOTE: This article went thru multiple revisions as my own understanding improved over the course of time.

-[^prime-goon]: Read [Gujrat Files](https://www.goodreads.com/book/show/30244505-gujarat-files) on why the man who holds the position of Prime minister is a goon.
+[^prime-goon]: See [Who Killed Haren Pandya?](https://web.archive.org/web/20200831070604/https://sankarshanthakur.com/2012/12/02/who-killed-haren-pandya/) on why the man who holds the position of Prime minister is a goon.
+Also read [Gujrat Files](https://www.goodreads.com/book/show/30244505-gujarat-files).

 [^gandhi-flaws]: The more I learnt about Gandhi, the more I realised the flaws of this man, such as rewriting of his own history in South Africa during his life time, well calculated deception when it comes to supporting the rotten caste system, taking huge sums of money from his corporate friends who exploited workers & sabotaged worker unions from within, narcicissm to let his sycopants to refer to him as "Mahatma" (Great soul) while he was still alive.
 So, I dont think we need to follow flawed people.
 Rather its better to stick with the priciple of justice rather than idealising men, flawed or not.
+Read [Annihilation of Caste
+](https://www.goodreads.com/book/show/8521879-annihilation-of-caste) by [B.R.
+Ambedkar](https://en.wikipedia.org/wiki/B._R._Ambedkar) if you want to understand Gandhi & his duplicity.